 - Determine what is most important to them

 - Decide which of your skills, talents, and personality traits to showcase in order to appeal to them

 - Put it all in writing and/or video

-It’s time for step #5 – Getting it in front of them.
+It’s time for step #5 in marketing your real estate services – Getting your message in front of your prospects.

 While you can and should distribute this information a little at a time through prospecting letters, brochures, ads, and even conversation, I believe it’s important for you to have a website of your own.